Serial killer victim’s son thought mom didn’t want to look for him all these years

 Until early November, Meresa Hammonds was only known in police circles as Yonkers Jane Doe, the murder victim found in a dumpster behind the I Love New York pizza restaurant on Midland Avenue.
 Four years after Yonkers Jane Doe was thrown in the trash, some sex workers who survived an encounter with Robert Shulman tipped off police that something was shady about him.
 One of them remembered the Hicksville address where he rented a room.
 Several of them talked about his blue Cadillac.

 When Shulman was arrested in April 1996, he confessed to the crimes and was sentenced to life in prison.
-He died ten years later, in 2006.
+He died 10 years later, in 2006.

 And the identity of Yonkers Jane Doe remained a mystery.